ukcivil/insightforge-capstone/README.md

 ---

-### 🗂️ Step 2: Moved to GitHub for Version Control
+### Step 2: Moved to GitHub to allow more version control

 After testing, the code was moved into a standalone script (`app.py`) and pushed to a GitHub repository.
 This made it easy to:
 - Organize files (data, scripts, logs)